Madhavising/OctaNet-Task1-Task2-Task3/README.md

 # Task-1 - Product-Landing-Page

 Description -
-It highlights the use of HTML and CSS for design we page and emphasizes its purpose in showcasing products or services to attract potential customers and drive conversions.
+It highlights the use of HTML and CSS for design web page and emphasizes its purpose in showcasing products or services to attract potential customers and drive conversions.

 Software Requirements -